jay659/HealhCare-Website-CI-CD/README.md

 - Implement React-Toastify for comprehensive notifications and React Router DOM for smooth navigation.
 - Enhance visual appeal with FontAwesomeIcon for icons across your application.
 - Simplify deployment and sharing by utilizing GitHub Pages, coupled with Docker and CI/CD pipelines on EC2.
+- Integrate a chatbot feature for instant assistance and inquiries, providing users with quick access to information and support, further enhancing the user experience and engagement.

 ## Screenshots